arxell/arxell/README.md

 - 🦫 Golang developer about 2 years
 - 🦸🏻‍♂️ TeamLead about 5 years
 - 👨‍💼 Head of Engeeneering about 3 years
-- 👨‍💼 CTO about 1 year
+- 👨‍💼 CTO about 2 years

 Career path